-Refer to the diagram below and note that the return crank always leads the crank pin in forward rotation.

-This diagram shows the left hand side return crank.
-The right hand side is a mirror image of this so that the return crank is still leading the crank pin by 90 degrees in forward rotation.
+Refer to the diagram on the left and note that the return crank always leads the crank pin in forward rotation.
+This shows the left hand side return crank.
+The right hand side is a mirror image of this, so that the return crank is still leading the crank pin by 90 degrees in forward rotation.